"Dynamical" interactions and gauge invariance: The Poincar e group

 The map $T:\Lambda\to T(\Lambda)$ is a finite-dimensional representation of $\LL$.
 If we parametrize the element $\Lambda\in\LL$ by $\Lambda(\omega)=\exp\Big(-\frac12\omega_{\mu\nu}e^{\mu\nu})$ where the Lorentz generators are given by

 and $\omega^{\mu\nu}=-\omega^{\nu\mu}$ are six independent parameters, the parametrization of $T$ reads

-The Lorentz group $\LL$ is non-compact.
+The Lorentz group $\LL$ is noncompact.
 As a consequence, all unitary representations are infinite dimensional.
 In order to avoid this, we introduce the concept of $H$-unitarity (see e.g.\ Ref.~\cite{Niederer:1974ps} and references therein).
-A finite representation $T$ is called $H$-unitary if there exists a non-singular hermitian matrix $H=H^\dagger$ so that
+A finite representation $T$ is called $H$-unitary if there exists a nonsingular hermitian matrix $H=H^\dagger$ so that

-Notice that a $H$-unitary metric is always indefinite, so that the inner product $\langle\ ,\ \rangle$ generated by $H$ is sesquilinear sharing the hermiticity condition $\langle\psi,\varphi\rangle=\langle\varphi,\psi\rangle^*$.
+Notice that a $H$-unitary metric is always indefinite, so that the inner product $\langle\ ,\ \rangle$ generated by $H$ is sesquilinear sharing the Hermiticity condition $\langle\psi,\varphi\rangle=\langle\varphi,\psi\rangle^*$.
 The most famous case of $H$-unitarity is given in the Dirac theory of spin-1/2 particles where $H=\gamma^0$.